Responsive

 • Recording Results: In the previous example, we would require a system that can record different input cases and the combination browser and the actual results.
 These recorded results would then be used to compare with the expected result to determine the performance of functionality.

 • Resource Allocation: Identifying which functionality test would require more resources and then distributing the resources accordingly could be a challenging task.
 Suppose for a banking solution, the sign-in and transaction functionalities have to be tested.
 Now these tests take time even though run in parallel so we need to determine the resource utilization limit for each.
+Key factors that influence parallel testing efficiency include test independence, resource availability, and environment consistency.
+Understanding these key factors is essential to optimize the number of parallel test executions and improve overall test suite performance.

-Seeing the challenges associated with load and functional parallelisation, we need a testing solution that automates testing with parameterized virtual users or other inputs across multiple browsers or operating systems simultaneously.
+Seeing the challenges associated with load and functional parallelization, we need a testing solution that automates testing with parameterized virtual users or other inputs across multiple browsers or operating systems simultaneously.
 Also, the solution should allow dynamic resource allocation based on test requirements and optimize resource utilization.
 For systems under test, the testing solution should provide real-time visualization of tests and aggregated results to perform result analysis.

 Parallel Testing with Testkube

 Testkube recently introduced Test Workflows, which leverages an execution and orchestration engine specifically built for executing any testing tools and scripts at scale, and since Testkube leverages Kubernetes as its runtime environment for test execution, it can scale and allocate resources for test execution in line with corresponding functionality provided by Kubernetes itself.
+Testkube enables a parallel testing approach by allowing teams to perform parallel testing work efficiently, executing multiple automated tests simultaneously to reduce overall testing time and optimize resource utilization.

 Parallel testing is one of the many functionalities available via Workflows: